endojs/endo/packages/ses/README.md

 into a JavaScript program suitable for evaluation with `compartment.evaluate` using a particular calling convention to initialize a module instance.

-A compiled static module record has the following shape:
+A compiled module source record has the following shape:

 - `imports` is a record that maps partial module specifiers to a list of names imported from the corresponding module.